lihuicham/nus-orbital-project-2022/README.md

 - Updated project poster for Milestone 3
 - Updated project demo video (full) for Milestone 3
 - Special: A blog post about the journey of developing Track My Day

+### Bugs squashed
+- Delete button in Notes page is fixed.
+Notes page is revamped with new design.
+- Each user has individual collection in database when created (each user is unique).
+- User details (e.g. login credentials and personal details) are sync to realtime database.
+- Data points in View Analytics charts are correctly presented in terms of date and time.

+### Edge features developed
+- Toggle password visibility (eye icon).
+- Mean, percentage difference, circular progress indicator and monthly progress chart (calendar) for data analytics and visualization in View Details page.
+- Able to upload and re-upload profile picture in drawer via the camera icon.
+- Enhance users understanding to Track My Day with About Us and FAQ page.

 # Project Introduction
 ## Team Information